 The program will be 6 months long, hosted online.

 Are accepted applicants required to move to the Bay Area to receive funding or access the network?

-The first cohort will be online and will not be required to move to the Bay Area to receive funding or access the network.
+TxO University is hosted online and founders are not required to move to the Bay Area to receive funding or access the network.
 Note that we are only working with U.S.-based founders at this time.

 What is the selection criteria for TxO University?